You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 There’s an art to dog introductions and we’ll get to that below.
 First, let’s talk about how not to go about socializing your dog.

-Dog parks are notoriously dangerous places to take dogs.
+I am personally not a fan of the dog park because are notoriously dangerous places to take dogs.
 Why?

 - Dog owners take their dogs here to burn energy, so you have a lot of dogs who have been inside all day with pent up energy